MarkMichon1/BitGlitter-Python/README.md

 `edit_nickname_to_custom_palette(id_or_nick, new_name)` This function allows you to edit the nickname of your custom palette to something else.
 Both arguments require strings.
 You can use it's nickname you assigned it, or it's internal ID.

-`print_full_palette_list(path)` This function outputs a text file to the folder path outlining the palettes available, both default palettes and custom.
+`return_default_palettes()` Returns a list of dictionary objects, each of which outlines data for each of the default (included) palettes.
 It shows information such as their name, description, date created, color set, nickname, and more.

-The required argument is a string of a folder path, which must already exist.
-Here's an example of how to format it: `C:\Users\Mark\Desktop`
+`return_custom_palettes()` Behaves exactly like the above function, except returning custom palettes, that were either created by you, or "learned" from other streams using their own custom palettes.

-`clear_all_custom_palettes()` This removes all custom palettes from your config.
+`remove_all_custom_palettes()` This removes all custom palettes from your config.
 Please note that the default palettes will not be removed.

 `remove_custom_palette(id_or_nick)` This function removes the custom palette from your config.
 It takes a string argument